 The standard defines surgical masks as: medical devices, covering the mouth, nose and chin ensuring a barrier that limits the transition of an infective agent between the hospital staff and the patient.

 In respect of the performances, the mask is tested as a final product and has to comply with different requirements.

-The classification of the masks in 4 classes is based on the results from the following tests:
+The classification of the masks is based on the results from the following tests: